Gdoc/Admin

 We are still in the early stages of this history, and much of what will become possible is yet to come.
 A technological development as powerful as this should be at the center of our attention.
 Little might be as important for how the future of our world — and the future of our lives — will play out.

-Acknowledgments: I would like to thank my colleagues Natasha Ahuja, Daniel Bachler, Julia Broden, Charlie Giattino, Bastian Herre, Edouard Mathieu, and Ike Saunders for their helpful comments to drafts of this essay and their contributions in preparing the visualizations.
+Acknowledgments: I would like to thank my colleagues Natasha Ahuja, Daniel Bachler, Julia Broden, Charlie Giattino, Bastian Herre, Edouard Mathieu, and Ike Saunders for their helpful comments on drafts of this essay and their contributions in preparing the visualizations.

 Endnotes